 Guy Ballard and his wife Edna Ballard led the I Am Movement.
 After Ballard and other co-defendants were convicted of mail fraud, their case went to the Supreme Court, resulting in an important ruling on religious freedom.
 The Supreme Court ruled in United States v.
 Ballard (1944) that a court cannot inquire into the truth or falsity of religious beliefs, establishing the idea that courts should not become involved in religious controversies.
-(Photo source: Vaivasvata at English Wikipedia, CC BY-SA 3.0)
+(Photo source: Vaivasvata on Wikipedia, CC BY-SA 3.0)

 In United States v.
 Ballard, 322 U.S. 78 (1944), the Supreme Court ruled that courts cannot examine the truth or falsity of religious beliefs.

 Ballard and other codefendants were charged under a mail fraud statute that required proving a knowing intent to defraud.
 At issue were 18 statements, most of which involved matters of religious belief.

 The trial judge held that the jury could not assess the truth or falsity of the defendants’ religious beliefs, only whether they were sincerely held.
 After the defendants were found guilty, a court of appeals reversed the district court’s decision to focus only on the sincerity of belief.
 The Supreme Court reversed that ruling.

 First Amendment does not allow courts to inquire into truth of religious beliefs